-The Right Turn Career-Focused Transition Initiative (Right Turn) provides a career development process for youth that are involved with or at risk of becoming involved with the juvenile justice system.
+The Right Turn Career-Focused Transition Initiative (Right Turn) provides a career development process for young adults (18-24 year olds) that are involved or have been involved with the criminal justice system (juvenile and adult systems).

-Funded by a grant from the U.S. Department of Labor’s Employment and Training Administration and led by the Institute for Educational Leadership, Right Turn is being implemented in high-crime, high poverty communities across the country by non-profit and local organizations with expertise in career development, education, mentoring, youth development, juvenile justice, and disability.
-Right Turn provides individualized education, training, and workforce development opportunities by engaging youth in a three-phase career development process that includes self-exploration, career exploration, and career planning and management.
+Funded by a grant from the U.S. Department of Labor’s Employment and Training Administration and led by the Institute for Educational Leadership, Right Turn is being implemented in high-crime, high poverty communities across the country by non-profit and local organizations with expertise in career development, education, mentoring, leadership development, juvenile justice, and disability.
+Right Turn provides individualized education, training, and workforce development opportunities by engaging young adults in a three-phase career development process that includes self-exploration, career exploration, and career planning and management.

-Youth meet regularly with program staff, mentors, and other caring adults to develop and implement an Individualized Career Development Plan (ICDP).
-Through weekly goal-setting based on each youth’s ICDP, Right Turn promotes employment, continued learning opportunities, and independent living.
+Participants meet regularly with program staff, mentors, and other caring adults to develop and implement an Individualized Career Development Plan (ICDP).
+Through weekly goal-setting based on each participant’s ICDP, Right Turn promotes employment, continued learning opportunities, and independent living.

 - Identify their personal strengths and interests